rser1911/rsbt/README.md

 ```

 And if you select directory with films without small files, you have something like 10Mb on 10GB.
 BUT.
-It take time to send big arrays of zeros and limits by memory speed.
+It takes time to send big arrays of zeros and limits by memory speed.
 On my computer this is 200 MB/s.
 And 10Gb takes 50 sec.

-Now I describe how it's works.
+Now let me describe how it's works.
-rsbt-pre represents real fs, but files consists only zeros and magic string with description, where file is and what it size is.
+rsbt-pre represents real fs, but files consist of only zeros and magic string with description, where file is and what it size is.

 ```
 $ rsbt-pre / tmp/pre